Bring your own device for Events

-At Staging Connections we run a web-based BYOD platform called Event Poll.
+At Encore, we offer a web-based BYOD platform called Event Poll.
 Delegates open their browsers log into a specific URL, vote on a question or write their own.
 These results are instantly displayed via a branded template on the event’s screen.
 Even attendees with a 90’s Nokia can still vote via SMS.

 With multiple-choice questions, you must prepare a response to each possibility.
 If you are doing a product launch and ask the audience how likely they are to buy this product and the answer comes back ‘not at all’, you have to be ready to do some fast-talking.

 Have you ever experienced the ‘elephant in Denmark’ mental trick?
 It is a classic example of how to make engagement and interactivity with your audience work towards your purpose.
 Make use of leading questions to bring someone to understand your point/product.
 Sales professionals have long used the technique of ‘yes’ questions to close a deal; Do you hate having bad hair?
 ‘Yes’ Is it hard to fix your hair on the run?
 ‘Yes’ I’ve got combs here – would you like a red one?
 ‘Yes’.